skellis46/slipbox/focal activity is a convex lens.md

 _thoughts & links:_

-- The metaphor absorb's Ginot's concern that [[there is no natural soma]] because it brings instruments, practices (etc) together
+- The metaphor absorbs (not sure what I mean by this) Ginot's concern that [[there is no natural soma]] because it brings instruments, practices (etc) together.

 ---